 What Is Probate?

-Essentially, a probate court looks for new owners for your property.
-If you do not name them in a will, they must take the time to find the owners.
+Essentially, a probate court looks for new owners for your property after you die.
+If you do not name them in a will, a probate court must take the time to find owners for the property.

 But there are disadvantages to probate.
-Probating an estate is costly and takes a significant amount of time.
-However, the more you learn about probate, the more you can plan to speed up the probate process and even avoid it.
+A probate proceeding can be costly and take a significant amount of time.
+However, the more you learn about probate, the more you can plan to expedite the probate process or avoid it.

 What Is Probate?

-Probate is a court-supervised procedure of administering a deceased person's estate.
-The probate process involves authenticating a will, paying off debts, and distributing assets to beneficiaries.
+Probate is a court-supervised procedure of proving that a will is valid.
+Probating a will is the first step in administering a deceased person's estate.
+The probate process involves:

-If the deceased person died without having a will, they die "intestate."
-In that situation, the court follows state intestacy laws to distribute the assets of the decedent.
+If the deceased person dies without a will, they die "intestate."
+The court follows state intestacy laws to distribute the decedent's assets.
+This process will initiate in probate court.

 Probate With a Will

-If the deceased person has a will, first, the court determines that the will is valid and authentic.
-Then the court appoints a personal representative, typically the person named as a personal representative in the will to administer the estate.
+If the deceased person has a will, the court determines if the will is valid and authentic.
+Then, the court appoints a personal representative.
+In most cases, the court appoints the person named as a personal representative in the will to administer the estate.

 How Does Probate Work?